SBSWB/Specifications-Preview.github.io/index.md

 ---
 The XFS committee supplies this documentation on the latest XFS standard.
 This information is freely distributed.

 #### Preview version 0.3.
 Next preview - Q1 2021.
 Note: work-in-progress.
 Subject to change without warning.
-Use at your own risk.
+Use at your own risk

-#### All rights of exploitation in any form and by any means reserved worldwide for CEN national Members.
+#### All rights of exploitation in any form and by any means reserved worldwide for CEN national Members

 ### Specifications

 - [API](pages/API-index.html)
 - [Card Reader Class](pages/CR-index.html)
 - [Cash Acceptor Class](pages/CA-index.html)